 How do I book an appointment?

 Booking an appointment is quick and easy at Waterloo Psychology Group (WPG).
-Simply call our main line (226-476-0276) and speak with our office administrator, or email us at email@example.com.
-Our office admin will ask a few simple questions to match you with the psychologist that best suits your needs.
+Simply call our main line (226-476-0276) and speak with our office administrator, or email us at firstname.lastname@example.org.
+Our office administrator will ask a few simple questions to match you with the psychologist that best suits your needs.
 We can also answer questions related to billing and insurance, or any other questions that you may have.
 If you have a particular psychologist in mind that you would like to work with, please let us know when you call in and we will do our best to accommodate your request.

 How much does each therapy session cost?

 Our standard fee is $190 per hourly session, which is below the recommended hourly rate suggested by the Ontario Psychological Association.
 We accept most forms of payment, including cash, cheque, debit, and credit (Visa and MasterCard).

 Please note that the Ontario Health Insurance Plan (OHIP) does not cover psychological services that are offered through private practice.
 However, many of our services will be covered by your workplace benefits.
 The amount of benefit varies with each plan, so it would be helpful to check with your specific provider to determine the amount of coverage you have for each session and the total amount of coverage you have for each benefit or calendar year.
 At the end of each session, you will receive a receipt that includes the psychologist’s certificate number, the service provided, and the amount paid and this receipt can be submitted to your insurance company for re-imbursement.